suzaku-io/boopickle/README.md

 other browsers, BooPickle relies on Scala.js' implementation for coding UTF-8.

-Under Scala.js BooPickle depends indirectly on [typed arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays) because direct ByteBuffers are implemented with typed arrays.
+Under Scala.js BooPickle depends indirectly on [typed arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays) because direct `ByteBuffer`s are implemented with typed arrays.
 These may not be available on all JS platforms (most notably Node.js, which has its own Buffers, and IE versions 9 and below).
+When testing code that uses BooPickle (and direct `ByteBuffer`s), make sure your tests are run under PhantomJS, because neither Node.js nor Rhino support typed arrays.
+Alternatively make sure your tests only use heap `ByteBuffer`s.

 ## Internal details